 - Taking medication to reduce the acid

 - Using a thickener for her formula

-Around 6 months old she started to improve further as she started to physically mature.
+Around 6 months old she improved further as she started to physically mature.
 She became able to sit up unsupported and started to stand up and move upright.
 This reduced the amount of acid rising upwards.

 We also trialed taking no medication but she became very acidy and the discomfort returned so we were advised to put her back on it for a few more months.
 This gave her digestive system time to develop further and become stronger.

-If you have a baby with infant reflux and want to know when it will they recover I can tell you it does get better.
+If you have a baby with infant reflux and want to know when they recover I can tell you it does get better.
 Most babies outgrow it by 12 months and some before this.
 If you need support or advice on dealing with reflux take a look at my guide to infant reflux.